gilsoncsr/simple-rag-deploy/README.md

-Here is a professional `README.md` in English for your Python project using LangChain, OpenAI, and Chroma:

----

 # 🧠 PDF QA System with LangChain, OpenAI, and Chroma

 This project implements a question-answering (QA) system over PDF documents using the LangChain framework.
 It uses OpenAI's GPT-3.5 Turbo for reasoning and Chroma as a vector database to retrieve the most relevant document chunks based on user queries.